Jefferson Parish

 District-Level NCES Analysis

-Jefferson Parish operates 81 public schools serving 50,628 students, placing it among the larger districts in Louisiana.
-The school portfolio breaks down into 61 other, 11 high, 7 middle, 2 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 51,166 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Jefferson Parish County.
+Jefferson Parish operates 81 public schools serving 50,628 students, placing it among the largest districts in Louisiana.
+The school portfolio breaks down into 61 combined, 11 high, 7 middle, 2 elementary schools, giving families in a major system a clear picture of grade-band coverage across a large portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Jefferson Parish.

-Academic infrastructure includes 9 of 81 schools offering Advanced Placement (52 AP courses district-wide), a 450.6:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 13.7% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 9 of 81 schools offering Advanced Placement (52 AP courses district-wide), a 450.6:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 13.7% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 37.3% Hispanic or Latino, 33.5% African American, 21.6% White across the district's schools.
+Its most demographically mixed campus is Thomas Jefferson High School for Advanced Studies, with a diversity index of 76.1/100.

 Jefferson Parish school enrollment varies 59× across entities